 In addition to our academic programs, Hodges University operates numerous centers and institutes that provide a wide array of educational opportunities and services to the Southwest Florida community.

-The Center for Nonprofit Excellence at Hodges University is a training and support resource for nonprofit organizations in Southwest Florida.
-The center offers learning events that support and enhance the governance, management and operations of nonprofit organizations.
+The Center for Nonprofit Excellence (CNE) at Hodges University is a training and support resource for nonprofit organizations in Southwest Florida.
+CNE programming is currently on hiatus to allow for a review to determine future direction, needs and priorities.

 The Dr. Peter Thomas Veterans Services Center at Hodges University focuses on the special needs of today’s military veterans, active duty service members and their families.
 Twelve percent of the university’s student population is veteran/military students.
 In addition, Hodges University is the first university to have an American Legion Post on campus that is operated entirely by students.